kimdebie/NepalProject/DESIGN.md

 #Design Document
-####Last edited: 5 January 2016
+####Last edited: 6 January 2016
 *NB: This version is not complete yet!*

 To recap: I aim to visualize conventional and crowdsourced data as collected after the earthquake in Nepal on 25 April 2015.
-My visualization will consist of three parts:
+My visualization will consist of two main parts (possibly a third):

 ###Map of Nepal's districts